SEARCH

 Another problem I hear now and then is mold or fungus growing in the bagged products.

-Tomato plants are very sensitive to selective herbicides such as aminopyralid which is used to treat broadleaf plants—plants that some of these manure-producing animals may consume.
+Tomato plants are very sensitive to selective herbicides such as aminopyralid which is used to treat broadleaf plants (weeds).
+Animals like horses eat the sprayed plants and may pass the herbicide residue in their manure.

 Use seeds from the same pack and provide identical, good growing conditions.

-If there is a problem with the manure, your seedlings will tell you with a wilted appearance and odd leaf formations.
+If there is a problem with the manure, your seedlings will tell you with a wilted appearance and/or odd leaf formations.

 Precautions like this are worth the time if you plan to use the manure on a significant portion of your garden.